 Beneath the title and summary, you will see the library, the shelving location, the call number and the availability.

 The latest edition of a title will be shown first.
-If that particular copy or edition is not available, be sure to check if there are more copies available.
+If that particular copy or edition is not available, be sure to check if there are more copies of an alternative edition available.
 If it is available as an eBook, a large red button will appear below the title.

 If an item says it is available at University of Divinity libraries but your library is not mentioned in the availability list, click on the record, scroll down to other availability & holdings and click Other Libraries Worldwide.
 Find your library and click on view catalogue to view item.